Hul1Ganych/fastapi-dogservice/README.md

 # fastapi-dogservice
-A fast-api service solution for a dog clinic.
+A FastAPI service solution for a dog clinic.

 Use ```uvicorn main:app``` to run FastAPI service.